offtian/twenty-questions-game/README.md

 -----------------

 #### #1: Deploy on EC2 instance
 A basic **hosted streamlit web app** deployment design can be found below.
-Streamlit doesn't support serverless deployment yet, thus an EC2 instance was used for deployment:
+This type of deployment requires a server running on EC2 instance, and there is no automatic deployment with the latest version of the image or code repo.
+Despite using a `t2.micro` instance, the deployment will still be costly and on the server, thus we need to explore other deployment strategies.

 ![basic_deployment](references/images/basic_implementation.png)

 #### #2: Deploy on ECR + Fargate
 An alternative to deploy a streamlit web app is through AWS Elastic Container Registry (ECR) with AWS ECS Fargate.
 The deployment workflow can be found in [.github/workflows/aws.yml](./.github/workflows/aws.yml).